vikejs/vike/README.md

 and `/pages/_default.page.client.js` gives you full control over the browser-side code.
 This control enables you to *easily* and *naturally*:
  - Use any tool you want such as Vue Router and Vuex.
- - Use Vue 2, Vue 3, any any future Vue version (you can actually use any view framework you want, e.g. React).
+ - Use Vue 2, Vue 3, any any future Vue version (or even another view framework, e.g. React).

 Note the suffixes of the files we created:
  - `.page.js`: exports the page's root Vue component.